boozallen/ads-final/documentation/DevOps-Process.md

 - developer pushes the code back to feature branch from local
 - developer merges the code to developer branch

+## Continuous Integration and Automated Testing

 ![2_cont_int_and_autom_testing_v1](https://cloud.githubusercontent.com/assets/12210910/8342216/862e2df2-1a98-11e5-8a63-cb98c7fb253e.png)

 **Continuous Integration =** is the next key milestone to achieve in the DevOps workflow.
 Without continuous integration in place, real value from DevOps cannot be achieved.
 Continuous integration is bringing every developers code working on our prototype together and make sure that the over all build still works with everybody's code.
 Even though developer test their own code on their local computers and everything works, the over all code may not work when every developers code starts calling each other.
 This agile process ensures that the working code is healthy at all times.
 This health check cannot be achieved though without use of automated testing.
 It's not feasible and realistic to do this validation by manual testing.

-Automated Testing = is the agile practice that makes DevOps real.
+**Automated Testing =** is the agile practice that makes DevOps real.
 Without automated testing, the whole iterative and continuous delivery concepts cannot be achieved.
 At the core, DevOps is maximizing automation.
 The ideal is automate everything, but this is not possible.
 There is always manual check during the work flow.
 So the achievable nirvana is to automate as much as possible.
 This can be more an more as the teams automatically test as many things as possible.
 For this prototype, we were able to achieve automating :
 - front end unit tests
 - back end unit tests
 - functional tests